 Behavioural Interview Questions – How to Ace the Job Interview

-Behavioural Interview Questions have become a common feature in the recruitment process of many companies.
+Behavioural Interview Questions are a common feature in the recruitment process of many companies.
 Unlike traditional interviews that focus on a candidate’s qualifications and experience, Behavioural Interview Questions are designed to elicit specific examples of past behaviour that can provide insight into how the candidate will perform in the future.

 In this article, we’ll explore the best ways to prepare for and answer Behavioural Interview Questions so that you can ace your next job interview.